psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > The old Catholic rites, therefore, trailed along the ground, and kept their roots in the soil, with none to attend to them and none to preserve them, by reverent explanation, from degenerating into superstition that was actually indistinguishable from heathenism.

-Owens then signs off in hope of being allowed to submit a third part to his epistle:
+Mr. Owen then signs off in hope of being allowed to submit a third part to his epistle:

 > In a succeeding letter (if I am permitted to write another) I shall enter, in fuller detail, into the North-Walian funeral customs and their real significance.
 >